AlDanial/cloc/README.md

 6. Has numerous troubleshooting options.
 7. Handles file and directory names with spaces and other unusual characters.
 8. Has no dependencies outside the standard Perl distribution.
-9. Runs on Linux, FreeBSD, NetBSD, OpenBSD, Mac OS X, AIX, HP-UX, Solaris, IRIX, and z/OS systems that have Perl 5.6 or higher.
+9. Runs on Linux, FreeBSD, NetBSD, OpenBSD, macOS, AIX, HP-UX, Solaris, IRIX, and z/OS systems that have Perl 5.6 or higher.
 The source version runs on Windows with either ActiveState Perl, Strawberry Perl, Cygwin, or MobaXTerm+Perl plugin.
 Alternatively on Windows one can run the Windows binary which has no dependencies.
 [](1}}})

 <a name="Other_Counters"></a> []({{{1)